Scientific Name

 Description

 Faucaria tuberculosa, also known as Faucaria felina subsp. tuberculosa, is a clump-forming succulent with triangular leaves arranged in opposite pairs.
-The leaves are dark green with whitish dots and rough white tubercles scattered over the upper surface.
-They are edged with soft white teeth and can grow up to 1 inch (2,5 cm) long and 0.8 inches (2 cm) wide.
+The leaves are dark green with whitish dots and rough, white tubercles scattered over the upper surface.
+They are edged with soft white teeth and can measure up to 1 inch (2,5 cm) in length and 0.8 inches (2 cm) in width.

-The flowers are yellow, daisy-like, appear from fall to spring, and can reach up to 1.6 inches (4 cm) in diameter.
+The yellow, daisy-like flowers bloom from fall to spring and can reach a diameter of up to 1.6 inches (4 cm).
 They open around noon and close in the late afternoon.

 Faucaria tuberculosa is very similar to and often confused with Faucaria tigrina.
-It can be identified by the tubercles on the leaves, which are unique in the genus.
+It can be distinguished by the tubercles on its leaves, which are unique in the genus.

 Hardiness